vivian-duong/docs.scala-lang/_overviews/scala-book/companion-objects.md

-A *companion object* in Scala is an `object` that’s declared in the same file as a `class`, and has the same name as the class.
+A *companion object* in Scala is an `object` that’s declared in the same file as a `class` or data type, eg `trait`, and has the same name as the class or data type.
 For instance, when the following code is saved in a file named *Pizza.scala*, the `Pizza` object is considered to be a companion object to the `Pizza` class:

 ```scala
 class Pizza {